flemay/3musketeers/content/docs/other-tips.md

 ## One shell script file

-It may happen to want to use a singular shell script file that contains the _targets.
+It may happen that you want to use a singular shell script file that contains the _targets.
 With the following, you can call the _targets like this `scripts/make.sh _test _clean`

 ```sh
 # scripts/make.sh